 - 8.2 Policy DM10 of the adopted SADMP seeks to ensure that development complements or enhances the character of the surrounding area with regard to scale, layout, density, mass, design, materials and architectural features. - 8.3 The twin gable, equally proportioned design of the proposed two storey dwelling is considered to be well balanced and is considered to be complementary to the appearance of the wider area.
 There are examples of feature gable ends projecting towards Johns Close on the original properties.
-The newer bungalow at no.8 Johns Close has a twin gable design, with a central entranceway somewhat similar to the design proposed here at no.14 Johns Close. - The proposed material of render making up the majority of the design for the two storey dwelling are considered to be complementary to the surrounding area.
+The newer bungalow at no.8 Johns Close has a twin gable design, with a central entranceway somewhat similar to the design proposed here at no.14 Johns Close. - 8.4 The use of render for the two storey dwelling is considered to be acceptable given that while brick is by far the most common material there are some bungalows on Johns Close that are also entirely faced in render within Johns Close.
 The existing dwelling is mainly finished in half render half brick.
-The proposed use of matching roof tiles to the existing dwelling is considered to complement the appearance of the wider area, where traditional grey roof tiles are fitted on other properties in Johns Close. - 8.5 In terms of scale of the dwelling, the dwelling is the same width (13m) when the garage is included, the proposal is also the same height as the existing dwelling at
+The proposed use of matching roof tiles to the existing dwelling is considered to complement the appearance of the wider area, where traditional grey roof tiles are fitted on other properties in Johns Close.

-7.9m.
-This width is similar to that of no.16 Johns Close which is 18.0m in width and at one and a half storeys, roughly 6m in height.
-The proposed height of the dwelling would be roughly 7.9m in height, which is equivalent to the height of neighbouring no.13 and the approved scheme at no.12 Johns Close.
+- In terms of scale of the dwelling, the dwelling is the same width (13m) when the garage is included, the proposal is also the same height as the existing dwelling at 7.9m, although the proposed building, even with the modest reduction in dimensions following Planning Committee, does fill the plot.
+This width though is similar to that of no.16 Johns Close which is 18.0m in width and at one and a half storeys, roughly 6m in height.
+The height of the dwelling would be 7.9m, the same as it is now, which is equivalent to the height of neighbouring no.13 and the approved scheme at no.12 Johns Close.
 The flat roof element lessens the overall massing of the dwelling, as the pitch height is kept below 8m.
-This is considered to aid in the integration of the scheme with the smaller bungalows on John's Close.

-- 8.6 Furthermore, the separation distance between no.13 and no.15 John's Close of is considered to be sufficient in order to allay concerns regarding an over-dominant or visually jarring appearance that has been raised as a concern regarding the proposed scheme. - 8.7 The removal of the 1.8m front boundary wall through the course of the processing of the application will help to retain the openness of the street scene along the front of John's Close. - The proposed two storey dwellinghouse is therefore considered to be an acceptable addition to the area by virtue of its scale, design, and materials to be used.
-All of which are considered to be acceptable with regard to the character of the wider area of John's Close.
+This is considered to aid in the integration of the scheme with the smaller bungalows on Johns Close. - 8.6 Furthermore, the separation distance between no.13 and no.15 Johns Close is considered to be sufficient in order to allay concerns regarding an over-dominant or visually jarring appearance that has been raised as a concern regarding the proposed scheme. - 8.7 The removal of the 1.8m front boundary wall through the course of the processing of the application will help to retain the openness of the street scene along the front of Johns Close. - The proposed two storey dwellinghouse is therefore considered to be an acceptable addition to the area by virtue of its scale, design, and materials to be used.
+All of which are considered to be acceptable with regard to the character of the wider area of Johns Close.
 As a result, the proposed scheme is considered to be in accordance with Policy DM10 of the SADMP in regard to design and impact upon the character of the area.